 Sally’s current practice is focussed on -

-• Relationship Property disputes - particularly for high nett worth individuals and involving complex structures including farms, trusts and companies.
+Relationship Property disputes - at all levels, including for high net worth individuals and involving complex structures including farms, trusts and companies.

-• Mediation – privately referred mediations in any of her practice areas, including relationship property, family or family law matters, estate, school and workplace disputes.
+Mediation – privately referred mediations in any of her practice areas, including relationship property, family or family law matters, estate, school and workplace disputes.
 Sally is a NZ Law Society trained Mediator, on the NZLS Panel of Mediators and a member of AMINZ.

-• Lawyer for Child and Lawyer to Assist the Court – appointed by the Court to represent children or assist the court in difficult family law proceedings.
+Lawyer for Child and Lawyer to Assist the Court – appointed by the Court to represent children or assist the court in family law proceedings.

-Sally is married to another lawyer, and is the proud mother of 2 boys (one a law graduate) as well as a neurotic dog.
-A keen cook, she is an enthusiastic member of The Dunedin Food and Wine Society, and practices yoga and maintains a gym membership to compensate for all the food and wine….
-For other fun she moonlights as an interior design consultant and is an erstwhile writer for NZ House and Garden publications, she collects Crown Lynn crockery and New Zealand art, writes a blog, and enjoys planning excursions to faraway places, having recently crossed Cuba, Japan, Mexico and Russia off her bucket list.
+For other fun she moonlights as an interior design consultant and is an erstwhile writer for NZ House and Garden publications, she collects Crown Lynn crockery and New Zealand art, writes a blog, and enjoys planning excursions to faraway places, having recently crossed Cuba, Japan, Mexico, Russia and Scandanavia off her bucket list.

-“McMillan&Co. incorporates the practices of David Polson, Roger Barrowclough, Gerald Wilson and Joss Miller”
+“McMillan&Co. incorporates the practices of David Polson, Roger Barrowclough, Gerald Wilson, Joss Miller and McKinnon Aitken Martin.”